hashchange/jquery.scrollable/README.md

 ### Custom queues

-As already mentioned above, scroll animations run in their own, dedicated queue, so they don't interfere with other animations which may be going on at the same time.
+As already [mentioned above][stopping], scroll animations run in their own, dedicated queue, so they don't interfere with other animations which may be going on at the same time.
 That all happens behind the scenes, and you don't have to do anything to manage that process.

 However, if you want to get really fancy with your animations, you can merge scrolling and other animations in a custom queue of your own.
 But in most cases, you shouldn't.